Mathias-SantAnna/PokeCards/README.md

 - The images for the pokemon pick were sourced from [Pinterest](https://www.pinterest.ie/pin/351912457196612/), [Pinterest](https://www.pinterest.ie/pin/720364902878863673/)
 - The Champion image used was sourced from [Lukasthadeuart](https://www.deviantart.com/lukasthadeuart/art/Congratulations-Ash-V2-813484243).
-- Copyright for the memory card images belong to [EdwinSantander59](https://www.deviantart.com/edwinsantander59/) and [Plattyneko](https://www.deviantart.com/plattyneko).
+- The images for the memory card images was sourced from [EdwinSantander59](https://www.deviantart.com/edwinsantander59/) and [Plattyneko](https://www.deviantart.com/plattyneko).
-- The images used for the back of the memory cards, background wallpaper, and UserInfo Modal were obtained from [Google Images](https://www.google.com/imghp?hl=en) and strictly used for educational purposes.
+- The images used for the back of the memory cards, background wallpaper, some Cards,and UserInfo Modal were obtained from [Google Images](https://www.google.com/imghp?hl=en).
+- Copyright for the memory card images belong to [Pokemon](https://www.pokemon.com/us/) a [Nintendo](https://www.nintendo.com/) Game Franchise, and strictly used for educational purposes.

 #### Audio